SS Howard L. Shaw

-Howard L. Shaw was a 451 ft long propeller driven freighter that operated on the Great Lakes of North America from her launching in 1900 to her retirement 1969.
+Howard L. Shaw was a propeller driven freighter that operated on the Great Lakes of North America from her launching in 1900 to her retirement 1969.
 She is currently serving as a breakwater in Ontario Place on Lake Ontario.

-History
+Design and construction

 Howard L. Shaw was built by the Detroit Shipbuilding Company of Wyandotte, Michigan.
-She was launched on 15 September 1900 as hull #136. she began service on 2 October 1900.
+Her hull had an overall length of 451 ft and a length between perpendiculars of 428 ft, a beam of 51.5 ft, and was 28 ft deep.
+She had a gross tonnage of 4,901, and a net tonnage of 3,802.
+She was driven by a 1150 hp triple expansion steam engine, with two coal–fired Scotch marine boilers providing steam.
+Howard L. Shaw was launched on 15 September 1900 as hull #136.

+Service history

+She entered service for the Eddy-Shaw Transit Company of Bay City, Michigan, the year she was built.
 On 1 November 1900, Howard L. Shaw loaded 260,000 bushels of flax in Duluth, Minnesota which was a new port record.
 The cost of the cargo was valued at $468,000.